GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 Matching only www, or anything except www
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A common need is to set some routes for the main subdomain (``www``) and
-different routes for other submains.
+different routes for other subdomains.
 The webapp2 routing system can handle
 this easily.

 To match only the ``www`` subdomain, simple set the domain template to a fixed